Boss-Coder-Academy/Environment_Setup/README.md

-+ Once it is downloaded, run the installer (VSCodeUserSetup-{version}.exe).
++ Once downloaded, run the installer (VSCodeUserSetup-{version}.exe).
 And you will see something like this:

 ![Alt text](https://i.postimg.cc/CKV1bh1j/3.jpg)